jwyce/monkey-interpreter/README.md

 # Monkey Interpreter 🙈

-Building an interpreter for the Monkey Programming Language following along with [interpreterbook](https://interpreterbook.com) by Thorsten Ball
+Building an interpreter for the Monkey Programming Language.

+Following along with the [interpreterbook](https://interpreterbook.com) by Thorsten Ball

                .-"""-.
              _/-=-.   \